austinhawthorne/nile-readiness-test/README.md

 This repository contains scripts for running Nile Readiness Tests while isolating network interfaces using Linux network namespaces.
 This approach allows you to:

-1. Run WayVNC server on one interface (e.g., end0) in a separate network namespace
+1. Run VNC server on one interface (e.g., end0) in a separate network namespace
 2. Run FRR tests on another interface (e.g., enxf0a731f41761) in the default namespace

 ## Scripts

-- **vnc_namespace.sh**: Creates a network namespace for WayVNC server and moves the specified interface to that namespace
-- **tigervnc_namespace.sh**: Alternative script that uses TigerVNC instead of WayVNC (more compatible with different systems)
-- **macvlan_vnc.sh**: Improved script that uses macvlan to link the physical interface to the namespace (recommended)
+- **macvlan_vnc.sh**: Script that uses macvlan to link the physical interface to the namespace for VNC
 - **nrt.py**: Runs FRR tests in the default namespace without moving interfaces to namespaces
-- **nrt_combined.py**: Enhanced version of nrt.py that more closely follows the original implementation with better OSPF handling

 ## Prerequisites

 - Linux system with network namespace support
 - FRR (Free Range Routing) installed
-- VNC server (either WayVNC or TigerVNC)
+- TigerVNC server
 - Python 3.6+ with required packages:
   - scapy
   - ipaddress